-See section 5 on risk adaptation in the management of adverse reactions.
+See section 5 on risk adaptation in the management of adverse events.

-4) Dedicate a section in the protocol specifically to the justification of risk-adapted adverse event management This justification must at least include the following:
+4) Dedicate a section in the protocol specifically to the justification of risk-adapted adverse event management

+This justification must at least include the following:

-- > Risk assessment of the trial and justification of the level of risk chosen for the trial - Description of risk-adapted adverse event management, including reasons why certain SAEs are not be recorded - Considerations about the risks associated with the chosen risk-adapted adverse event management: - o For trial participants? - o For data integrity? - How risks in the trial can be prevented and/or reduced?
+- Risk assessment of the trial and justification of the level of risk chosen for the trial. - Description of risk-adapted adverse event management, including reasons why certain SAEs are not be recorded or not immediate reported to the sponsor. - Considerations about the risks associated with the chosen risk-adapted adverse event management: - For trial participants? - For data integrity? - How risks in the trial can be prevented and/or reduced?